Kazzaky/AccelHud/README.md

 1 - enable negative acceleration\
 2 - show only adjecent negative acceleration

-`p_accel_edge 0bXXX` - draw edges of positive graph portion in regular graph, similar like cgaz min/max zone, except edges do not grow and are not really part of graph, if you reach them then you are already out of the positive range
+`p_accel_edge 0bXXXXXX` - draw edges of positive graph portion in regular graph, similar like cgaz min/max zone, except edges do not grow and are not really part of graph, if you reach them then you are already out of the positive range

 0 - disable\
+Xxxxxx - forced vertical center\
-Xxx - vertically center edges\
+xXxxxx - use custom forced vertical center ^\
+xxXxxx - makes `p_accel_edge_height` relative (percentage)\
+xxxXxx - makes `p_accel_edge_size` relative (percentage)\
-xXx - extend height to negative graph\
+xxxxXx - extend height to negative graph\
-xxX - draw basic edges
+xxxxxX - draw basic edges

 `p_accel_merge_threshold X` - maximal width of bars which will merge to longer, value is in pixels, 0 will disable merging